-Skip to Content
+fbpx Skip to Content

 Sharing is caring!

-When I was pregnant with my oldest, I was encouraged by several new Moms to join a PEPS group.
-It’s a support group for Seattle-area parents.
-I joined and my group bonded so strongly that we still see each other regularly 3 years later.
-They are the people I share my parenting highs and lows with first and they have continued to support me through the birth of my second child.
+I joined, and my group bonded so strongly that we still see each other regularly three years later.
+They are the people I share my parenting highs and lows with first, and they have continued to support me through the birth of my second child.

-Last year, we decided that we needed a Moms weekend and we drove to Central Washington and had a blast!
-So this year for our Moms weekend, we decided to cross the border and head to Portland, Oregon.
-Most of us had been there before and we knew it’s a laid-back city with lots of good food and quirky fun.
-It’s a 3 hour drive from the Seattle area, which is a comfortable distance away from our families.
+Most of us had been there before, and we knew it was a laid-back city with lots of good food and quirky fun.
+It’s a 3-hour drive from Seattle, a comfortable distance from our families.

-Most of the women in my group took Friday off from work and they were able to head to Portland in time for lunch.
-They ate at Pok Pok Thai restaurant and then checked into the Sentinel Hotel.
-We picked this hotel because one of the Moms in our group is 8 months pregnant and not only was it centrally located in Portland, but they also featured a restaurant and a Starbucks (in case we didn’t leave the property.)
+We picked this hotel because one of the Moms in our group is 8 months pregnant, and not only was it centrally located in Portland, but it also featured a restaurant and a Starbucks (in case we didn’t leave the property.)

 Getting pedicures while sipping wine and eating cupcakes was a highlight of our trip!

-The birthday cupcakes were secretly ordered during the day and the staff at Comma presented them while we sang Happy Birthday!
+The birthday cupcakes were secretly ordered during the day, and the staff at Comma presented them while we sang Happy Birthday!

-They had a lazy morning of sleeping in and then headed to breakfast.
-I joined them on Saturday at 1pm.
-They were just finishing up their naps (a MUST for a Moms weekend getaway) and we decided to do some shopping.
 Nordstrom was just a few blocks away, so we did some shoe shopping.
-Then, we headed a few more blocks to Nordstrom Rack where we did more shoe shopping!
-I was so impressed with myself that I didn’t head directly to the children’s department and actually shopped for myself.
+Then, we headed a few more blocks to Nordstrom Rack for more shoe shopping!
+I was so impressed that I didn’t head directly to the children’s department and shop for myself.
 This hasn’t happened in years!

 I found my room at Sentinel Hotel to be decorated beautifully!

 After I finished, I met everyone at Starbucks downstairs.
 It was supposed to be a Starbucks Reserve that offered wine and nibbles, but they told us they no longer were doing that.
 That was a bummer.
-But, we got some caffeine and headed to Powell’s Books, just a few blocks away.
+But we got some caffeine and headed to Powell’s Books, just a few blocks away.

-If you’ve ever been to Portland, chances are you’ve passed by Powell’s.
-It’s one of the most famous used books store ever.
-It’s an adventure in itself as there are many levels and staircases and it’s easy to get lost in the different sections.
 I spent most of my time in the children’s section looking at their books about different states and countries and the rest of the time in the travel section.
 Had I been alone, I could have easily spent another hour perusing the books.
-Thankfully for my wallet, it was 8pm and time for us to search for food.
+Thankfully for my wallet, it was 8 pm and time for us to search for food.

 The Lebanese food at Zaatar was so flavorful and easy to share!

-But, we were still hungry.
-We found a Lebanese restaurant called Zaatar and it was the perfect place for our group!
-There was no wait and the staff was super friendly and helpful!
 We ordered a ton of food and were able to try a bit of everything.
 It was incredibly tasty!
 We even ordered baklava to go so we’d all have a midnight snack.
-We headed back to the hotel about 10pm and crashed.
+We headed back to the hotel about 10 pm and crashed.

-Blue Star in Portland
+We visited Blue Star in Portland during our moms trip.

-It was another morning of sleeping in and taking our time getting ready and packing up.
-I did a quick pumping session and then headed to Starbucks downstairs to fuel up for our day.
-When we had all gathered, we walked a few blocks to Blue Star Donuts.
 They consider their products donuts for adults.
-I had tried them last year with friends and was impressed with their flavor combinations.
+I tried them last year with friends and was impressed with their flavor combinations.
 Their line is consistently out the door.
 My friends and I made lists on our phones of every donut we wanted to order.
-We all were planning to share with our spouses and kids but we were surprised just how many we ended up ordering!
+We all were planning to share with our spouses and kids, but we were surprised just how many we ended up ordering!

 We waited 45 minutes in line, something we never would have attempted with our 3-year-olds!